1st Czechoslovak Mixed Air Division: History

-Solvak National Uprising
+Slovak National Uprising

 The 1st Regiment flew from the Zolná u Zvolena Airfield, and later Tri Duby Airfield in Slovakia during the Slovak National Uprising, the newly created 2nd Fighter Air Regiment based on the Combined Squadron of the Slovak Air Force that was able to escape together with Fajtl's forces to the Red Army controlled Territory and the Attack Air Regiment that used the Iljushin Il-2 Shturmovik aircraft.
 The reorganisation and training of the new pilots took a long time and the 8th Soviet Air Army Command decided to deploy the combat ready units of the Division, the 1st Fighter Air Regiment and the 3rd Atack Air Regiment in April 1945.

 They flew air support missions during the operation to liberate Ostrava and Opava.
 The 2nd Fighter Regiment was at that time still training with the new Lavochkin La-7 airplanes and was not able to flew combat missions yet.
 The pilots wanted to flew to help the Prague Uprising but the command did not allow it as the Prague was at the limit of the range for the La-5NF aircraft from their base at Poreba airfield in Poland.